-Drugstore beetles eat a variety of stored and packed plant and animal foods including:
+Drugstore beetles eat a variety of stored and packed plant and animal foods including the following:

 Are the insects in the home drugstore beetles?